timrodenbroeker/p5studio-archived/README.md

 ## Manifesto

 Working with p5.js these days is difficult.
 Even though there's a pretty nice web-editor for the beginners out there, there are no best practices for a workflow for more complex projects yet.
+The transition between beginners-work and a more advanced setup is too difficult.
+This application aims to change that.

-This application aims to support an iterative and creative development-process as good as possible.

-The p5js-workspace solves numerous problems:
+It supports an iterative and creative development-process with p5.js as good as possible.
+It solves numerous problems:

 - It automatically creates a list of sketch-folders from the sketches-folder and puts them togehther as a list in index.html
 - It automatically saves all font-filenames in a JSON-file in the fonts-folder, so you are abled to use the fonts later on in our sketches